HuskiiBE/BookStack-RayCast/README.md

 ## Usage

-- Use the `Search documentation` command to quickly search through your BookStack contents and open the results directly from Raycast.
+- Use the `Search Documentation` command to quickly search through your BookStack contents and open the results directly from Raycast.
-- Use the `Show all books` command to list all your BookStack books and access them with a single click.
+- Use the `Show All Books` command to list all your BookStack books and access them with a single click.
-- Use the `Show all shelves` command to browse through all your BookStack shelves and open them directly in your browser.
+- Use the `Show All Shelves` command to browse through all your BookStack shelves and open them directly in your browser.

 ## Configuration